|

 Early in the 1960s, Stanley Milgram, a professor in social

-a dark side of human nature: many persons were quite willing to obey someone
+Milgram’s experiments revealed a dark side of human nature: many persons were

-in an apparent position of authority even if such obedience meant inflicting
+quite willing to obey an authority figure even if such obedience meant overriding

-severe pain on someone, even to the point of risking that persons serious
+their conscience and consequently inflicting severe pain on someone, even to the

-physical injury or death.
-Moreover, even though the experiments were themselves
+point of risking that person’s serious physical injury or death.
+Moreover, even

-a deception (that is, the electric shocks the subjects administered
+though the experiments were a deception (that is, the “electric shocks” that the

-of the experiment, only pretending to feel pain), many of the subjects suffered
+part of the experiment, only pretending to feel pain), many of the subjects suffered

-considerable disillusionment and trauma to discover that they had the capacity
+considerable disillusionment and trauma to discover that they had the capacity within

-inflict such agonizing torment on another
+torment on another person.

 See P. Zimbardo.
 The Lucifer Effect.
 (New York: Random House,